morkhet/portable-inputmap/README.md

 # portable-inputmap
-godot plugin for easy import and export of the inputmap.
+godot plugin for easy import and export of the inputmap. text and binary files are supported.

 ## ToDo
- - binary support
  - import "input maps" from other engines like Unity,...

 ## Installation